 'Olive Again' by Elizabeth Strout marks the return of the beloved fictional character and book 'Olive Kitteridge' which was a Pulitzer Prize winning novel as well as a popular HBO mini-series.
-'Olive Again', now in paperback, takes the reader back to coastal Maine revisiting the touching human stories of ‘small town life’ in this wonderful collection.
+'Olive Again' takes the reader back to coastal Maine revisiting the touching human stories of ‘small town life’ in this wonderful collection.

 BY ELIZABETH STROUT

-After ten years, 'Olive Again' marks the return of the beloved fictional character 'Olive Kitteridge' which was a Pulitzer Prize winning book as well as a popular HBO mini-series.
-It's timely to seek out this novel as it touches on the increasingly invisible 'shielding' community and as a book club this couldn't have been more endearing.
+'Olive Again' marks the return of the beloved fictional character 'Olive Kitteridge' which was a Pulitzer Prize winning book as well as a popular HBO mini-series.
+A timely novel which touches on the increasingly invisible 'shielding' community and as a book club this couldn't have been more endearing.
 Written by Elizabeth Strout, 'Olive Again' takes the reader back to coastal Maine revisiting the touching human stories of ‘small town life’ in this wonderful collection in which Olive, now a cranky retired school teacher, headlines the narrative, and sometimes passes through as an insightful, blunt, observer.
-Published in 2019, it's now in paperback and makes a touching, nostalgic and popular missed opportunity for Olive fans.
+Published in 2019, it makes a touching, nostalgic and popular missed opportunity for Olive fans.
 But you don't have to read her earlier adventures.

 Praised for her ability to effortlessly capture human nature and the exploration of the individual through her cast of characters, Strout picks up on Olive’s world in the autumn of her life with new relationships and challenges of her circumstance and age.